abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_1_Introduction/Section_1.md

 - *Editing*: Proccess of creating and modifying C code.

-- *Compiling*: Converts he source code into machine code and detect and reports errors.
+- *Compiling*: Converts the source code into machine code and detect and reports errors of syntax and semantics of the language C in this case.

-- *Linking*:
+- *Linking*: Get the program into a final form for execution on the computer, in some system is run automatically when compiled.

-- *Executing*:
+- *Executing*: Success will produce a executable file automatically, this can also cause problems(wrong output, crashing, etc.).